About the author

 Google Docs

-The majority of companies will give you access to Google Docs, so you can create documents, spreadsheets and PowerPoint presentations.
-The advantage of this suite is being able to easily share work and collaborate with your team.
+Most companies will give you access to Google Docs to create documents, spreadsheets, and PowerPoint presentations.
+The advantage of this suite is being able to share work and collaborate with your team quickly.

 LastPass

-Not sure about you, but forgetting passwords used to be an issue for me until Lastpass came into my life.
-It stops you wasting time getting your password reset.
+I’m not sure about you, but forgetting passwords was an issue until LastPass came into my life.
+It stops you from wasting time getting your password reset.
 You can also create long passwords, thus reducing the chances of people discovering your login details.

 Surfshark

-While we are on the subject of security, having a Virtual Private Network (VPN) when working in public spaces like coffee shops and co-working spaces is essential.
-Basically, the software hides your IP address, resulting in no one being able to gain access to your laptop.
+While on security, having a Virtual Private Network (VPN) when working in public spaces like coffee shops and co-working spaces is essential.
+The software hides your IP address, resulting in no one being able to gain access to your laptop.

-There are many VPN options nowadays, but Surfshark is my go-to app for the past year.
-There is an annual subscription fee, but it can be downloaded on desktop and mobile devices.
+There are many VPN options nowadays, but Surfshark has been my go-to app for the past year.
+It has an annual subscription fee but can be downloaded on desktop and mobile devices.

 What is next?

 If you are unfamiliar with any of the tools and apps, then it’s a good idea to download them – they are a mix of free and paid, but most will offer free trials.
-Become a little more familiar with how they work and then add them on to your resume.
-Companies are going to be looking for people who have experience with this type of software.
+Then, add them to your resume to become more familiar with their work.
+Companies will be looking for people with experience with this type of software.

 Share This Guide